Critical points of the second Neumann eigenfunctions on the quadrangles with symmetry: Introduction and main results

 ~~~~In this paper, we investigate the following eigenvalue problem with Neumann boundary condition

 where $n$ denotes the unit outward normal vector to $\partial\Omega.$ The corresponding eigenvalues $\mu_j$ are nonnegative and can be arranged as

 In 1974, the mathematician Rauch \cite{Rauch1974} proposed a deceptively simple conjecture at an academic conference: for the second Neumann eigenfunction $u$ of the boundary value problem \eqref{1.1}, the maximum and minimum values are attained only on the boundary of the domain.
 This problem, known as hot spot conjecture, inaugurated a half-century of exploration in the mathematical community.
 For general domains in $\mathbb{R}^n$, the conjecture is false.
 For instance, even for planar domains with interior holes, Neumann eigenfunctions can attain their maxima inside the region.
-In 1999, Burdzy and Werner \cite{Burdzy1999Ann} provided a counterexample for planar domains with two holes.
-To be more precise, the hot spots conjecture regarding second Neumann eigenfunctions is stated as follows (Kawohl \cite{Kawohl1985}, Banuelos and Burdzy \cite{Banuelos1999JFA}).
+The conjecture has been proven false for certain planar multiply connected domains \cite{Burdzy1999Ann,Burdzy2005Duke} and convex domains in higher dimension (for sufficiently large dimension) \cite{deDios2024Arxiv}.
+To be more precise, the hot spots conjecture regarding second Neumann eigenfunctions is now often stated as follows.

-\begin{Conjecture} The second Neumann eigenfunction attains its maximum and minimum only on the boundary of the domain $\Omega$ provided that $\Omega$ is a convex domain in $\mathbb{R}^n$, or a simply connected planar domain. \end{Conjecture}
+\begin{Conjecture} The second Neumann eigenfunction attains its maximum and minimum only on the boundary of the domain $\Omega$ provided that $\Omega$ is a convex domain in $\mathbb{R}^2$, or a simply connected planar domain. \end{Conjecture}